 Help with mental health and addiction

-Specialist health services and resources if you or someone you care about is dealing with a mental illness or addiction.
+Specialist health services and resources for mental illness or addiction.

-Help is available if you don’t feel safe or need support.
+Help is available if you do not feel safe or need support.

 Mental health and addiction services

-You don’t have to deal with a mental illness or addiction on your own — there are resources, helplines, support groups, websites and counsellors available.
+You do not have to deal with a mental illness or addiction on your own — there are resources, helplines, support groups, websites and counsellors available.

-Information and resources to help you cope with mental illness and addiction.
+Information and resources to help with mental illness and addiction.

 What to do in an emergency, find a list of helplines and access other resources to help you find services.